 The Hobby House, while a little narrower, also comes with a storage loft.
 The built-in workbench keeps your cleaning supplies and tools nearby while you are detailing your boat.
 I love this design because it also comes with a lean-to overhang.
 Install a DIY kayak rack underneath for quick access to your smaller boats.
 Nail racks to the siding for oars and fishing rods.

-If you need something compact and budget-friendly the Barn Garage is a good choice.
+If you need something compact and budget-friendly the Barn is a good choice.
 This post and beam one bay garage design comes with an overhead garage door.
 This post and beam garage comes in sizes up to 30-feet long.
 It is purchasable as a pre-cut kit or, if you do not want to build, a fully assembled prefab shed.

 Tiny Boat Storage Ideas